aiven/devportal/docs/tutorials/anomaly-detection.rst

 Architecture overview
 ---------------------

 In this tutorial you'll build a streaming data pipeline.
-The sources will be an Apache Kafka topic, containining the fake stream of IoT metrics data, and a PostgreSQL® database that containing the alerting thresholds.
-Then, an Apache Flink® service, will combine the data, apply some tranformation SQL to find the anomalies, and push the result to a separate Apache Kafka® topic or a Slack channel for team notification.
+The sources will be an Apache Kafka topic, containing the fake stream of IoT metrics data, and a PostgreSQL® database that containing the alerting thresholds.
+Then, an Apache Flink® service, will combine the data, apply some transformation SQL to find the anomalies, and push the result to a separate Apache Kafka® topic or a Slack channel for team notification.

 .. mermaid::